mlc-ai/blog/_posts/2024-11-22-achieving-efficient-flexible-portable-structured-generation-with-xgrammar.md

 We benchmark XGrammar on both JSON schema generation and unconstrained CFG-guided JSON grammar generation tasks.
 Figure 1 shows that XGrammar outperforms existing structured generation solutions by up to 3.5x on JSON schema workloads and up to 10x on CFG-guided generation tasks.

 Additionally, we benchmark end-to-end structured generation engines powered by XGrammar with the Llama-3 model on NVIDIA H100 GPUs.
 Figure 2 shows that our solution outperforms existing LLM engines up to 14x in JSON-schema generation and up to 80x in CFG-guided generation.
-We have released our [code](https://github.com/mlc-ai/xgrammar) and a [tech report](https://github.com/mlc-ai/blog/blob/main/pdf/xgrammar-paper.pdf) (the ArXiv version will be up soon).
+We have released our [code](https://github.com/mlc-ai/xgrammar) and a [tech report](https://arxiv.org/abs/2411.15100).
 In the remainder of this post, we will introduce the background and key techniques of XGrammar.